pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 1218 Hash Functions and Cypher Block

+Today I learn more about Security,mI learn what is a cypher block, different types of hash functions and I gain a little knowledge how works secure protocols like SSH and SSL.
+Cryptography really is a hard topic to study.

 ##### Day 1217 Changing the way in which I Study

 I finish reading the make it stick book, this book changes my habits of study and learning new technologies in coding in a great way.
 All of this time I'm learning some concepts in the wrong way, today I understand what is the reason that I can read a book or article and the next day I forget the content.
 Also, I continue learning about security Engineering.